New York City Business Plan Writer | Dr. Paul Borosky, DBA, MBA

 Manhattan office vacancies are reshaping local spending patterns

-Elevated office vacancy rates in Midtown and Lower Manhattan continue to hurt coffee shops, delis, and service businesses that once depended on steady office worker traffic.
-Nearby small businesses now face lower revenues and higher advertising costs just to attract the customers they used to get automatically.
+Elevated office vacancy in Midtown and Lower Manhattan continues to hurt coffee shops, delis, and service businesses that depended on steady office worker traffic.
+Nearby small businesses now face lower revenues and higher advertising costs to attract customers they used to get automatically.

 Dr. Paul's approach